School of Journalism and Mass Communications

 Topics addressing the intersection of race, gender, sexual orientation, or other forms of diversity or marginality and mass media.
 Topics may change from term to term.
 May be repeated for credit with different topics.

 Topics in journalism and mass communications.
-Individual topics and Some topics may have prerequisites; check with student services or the syllabus for the section you are interested in.
+Individual topics and prerequisites to be announced.
+Some topics may have prerequisites; check with student services or the syllabus for the section you are interested in.

 Understanding digital media concepts including AI, blockchain, net neutrality, big data, privacy, and network analysis.